Mississippi News

 House, Senate take different paths on spending historic federal funds

-Mississippi House members are developing a framework of how they want to spend $1.8 in federal relief funds, but seem content on waiting until the end of the session to reveal specifics.
+Mississippi House members are developing a framework of how they want to spend $1.8 billion in federal COVID-19 relief funds, but seem content on waiting until the end of the session to reveal specifics.

 Senate leaders, on the other hand, have released their plans on how to spend the American Rescue Plan funds and have begun passing them.